cosmos/gaia/docs/migration/cosmoshub-4-vega-upgrade.md

 - manual upgrade
 - upgrade by [cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor)
     - with manually prepare new binary
-    - with manually prepare new binary
+    - with auto-download of the new binary
 If you prefer to use cosmovisor to upgrade, a preparation work is needed before upgrade.

 ### method I: manual upgrade